Dear advisor: I have a startup idea, what Should i do next?

 By using their words to describe your idea, you'll be able to resonate with future customers.

-If you found promising themes around your customer pain-points, consider developing your product as interactive wireframes, for the next stage of idea validation -- to help you see if people would be willing to pay for an MVP/service.
+Approach 1: If you found promising themes around your customer pain-points, consider developing your MVP as interactive mockups/wireframes/no-code app (over paying for app development before quantifying market need), for the next stage of idea validation -- for demos to your target customers, to help you see what's resonating and what's not, and who would be willing to pay for an MVP/service and how much.

 You may also like:

 Dear Advisor: Should I pivot?

 Dear Advisor: What metrics should I be thinking about?

 More advice for founders from someone who's been a founder/early employee/contractor of 6 startups, by Dan Moore

 Ryan Singer (of Basecamp)'s (free) e-book: "Shape Up: Stop Running in Circles and Ship Work that Matters", which includes chapters on how to scope down your MVP

 Advice on finding product market fit

 My advice, systematizing Product Market Fit from the very beginning

 Dave Parker's book: Trajectory: Startup: Ideation to Product/Market Fit